cormullion/Astro.jl/README.md

 # Astro - astronomy formulas and some time/date code in Julia

-This module tries to implement some of Jan Meeus' astronomical formulas.
-Contributions and improvements very welcome!
-Currently in development, and has been updated to use version 0.4 syntax.
+This module tried to implement some of Jan Meeus' astronomical formulas.

+A more comprehensive library of astronomical routines can be found at [JuliaAstro/AstroLib](https://github.com/JuliaAstro/AstroLib.jl).

 ## Status